ar-io/testnet-contract/README.md

 In order to deploy contracts and use the functions within the AR.IO Network, like Arweave Name System and the Gateway Address Registry, the following tools are available to be used.

-Make sure to update the variables at the top of each tool's `.ts` file, as well as the local wallet file in `constants.ts`
+Make sure to update the variables at the top of the respective file before running.

+You can also modify the script to use `dryWrite` following Warps documentation [here](https://academy.warp.cc/docs/sdk/basic/contract-methods#drywrite).

 ### Environment Variables

-- JWK - the stringified JWK you want to use when writing interactions or deploying contracts
+- `JWK` - the stringified JWK you want to use when writing interactions or deploying contracts
-- ARNS_CONTRACT_TX_ID - the IO Testnet contract ID (defaulted to `bLAgYxAdX2Ry-nt6aH2ixgvJXbpsEYm28NgJgyqfs-U`)
+- `ARNS_CONTRACT_TX_ID` - the IO Testnet contract ID (defaulted to `bLAgYxAdX2Ry-nt6aH2ixgvJXbpsEYm28NgJgyqfs-U`)

 You can copy [.env.sample](./env.sample) to `.env` and fill in the values before executing any scripts.